March 21, 2025

 Emails, Slack messages, and random security alerts that I may or may not ignore.
 But while I'm just trying to keep my screen time under control, IT teams have a much bigger challenge: managing every company device before things spiral into a security nightmare.

-They're juggling hundreds—sometimes thousands—of devices, each one a potential compliance risk, data breach, or unauthorized TikTok installation away from disaster.
+According to IDC, the average enterprise now manages over 10,000 endpoint devices, with mobile devices making up 60% of the fleet.
+Each one can be a potential compliance risk, data breach, or unauthorized TikTok installation away from disaster.
 Without the best mobile device management (MDM) solution, something will slip through the cracks.

 I teamed up with our IT crew to test 20+ MDM solutions, deploy policies, enforce security measures, push updates, and remotely lock down lost devices.
 Some tools made the process seamless, while others struggled with basic tasks.